 “It doesn’t matter what your background is, what you come from, the opportunities are out there — you’ve just go to go for them,” Telisa said.

-The role of the Trustees will be to supervise the selection of students and oversee the effectiveness of the program.
+The role of the Board of Directors will be to supervise the selection of students and oversee the effectiveness of the program.